List of Southampton F.C. seasons

 The 1983–84 season was Southampton's most successful in terms of league position, when the club finished second in the top flight to Liverpool, missing out on the championship by just three points.
 In the 1990s, the club largely struggled to get out of the bottom third of the table, although they reached the advanced stages of the FA Cup and League Cup on a number of occasions and also played in the Full Members Cup final in 1992.
-The club became founder members of the Premier League in 1992 but continued their disappointing performances, despite reaching the 2003 FA Cup Final against Arsenal and losing to a single goal.
-Southampton were relegated to the Championship in the 2004–05 season, and were quickly relegated again following off-the-pitch problems in 2009.
-In their first season in League One, Southampton won the League Trophy with an emphatic 4–1 win against Carlisle United.
-The following season, Southampton were promoted to the Championship as runners-up in League One.
+The club became founder members of the Premier League in 1992 but continued their disappointing performances, despite reaching the 2003 FA Cup final against Arsenal and losing to a single goal.
+Southampton were relegated to the Championship in the 2004–05 season, and were relegated again following off-the-pitch problems in 2009.
+However, Southampton were galvanised when Marcus Liebherr rescued them from administration on 8 July 2009, winning the Johnstone's Paint Trophy with an emphatic 4–1 win against Carlisle United.
+The following season, Southampton were promoted to the Championship as runners-up in League One and finished runners-up again the next season in the Championship to return to the Premier League.
+The club subsequently enjoyed four consecutive top eight finishes in the top flight, qualifying for the Europa League twice, as well as reaching the 2017 EFL Cup final where they were beaten 3–2 by Manchester United.
+Southampton would then be relegated in 2023, before gaining promotion straight back to the Premier League via the playoffs the following season.

-As of the end of the 2021–22 season, the club have spent 45 seasons in the top division of English football, 39 in the second, and 11 in the third.
+As of the end of the 2024–25 season, the club have spent 47 seasons in the top division of English football, 40 in the second, and 11 in the third.

 The table details their achievements in all national and international first team competitions, and records their manager, the top goalscorer, the player with the most league appearances and the average home league attendance, for each completed season since their first appearance in the FA Cup in 1891–92.